 Notes: A warm jacket can be useful during morning meditation.
 People with back problems should bring a good sleep pad.
 Books for the library are welcome.
-Since communication is in English, you might want to read an English book on Buddhism before the retreat in order to familiarize yourself with the relevant vocabulary (e.g. "Mindfulness With Breathing" or "Heartwood of the Bodhi Tree" by Buddhadasa Bhikkhu, Wisdom Publishers, Boston).
 You can find more information and a short meditation instruction at www.suanmokkh.org.
 Very suitable for beginners, good conditions.